 - Body dissatisfaction

-You may get a BED diagnosis if these symptoms occur at least once a week for 12 weeks.
+For example, you may get a BED diagnosis if these symptoms occur at least once a week for 12 weeks.
 Some people believe that BED and food addiction are the same.
 However, unlike BED, food addiction is not a medical diagnosis.

 What Causes Binge Eating Disorder?